 Originally published October 2019, updated September 2022

 Digital Marketing Manager

 Making ioSafe's fireproof and waterproof data protection known to the world.
 Writer, dog mom, pro tea-drinker, and avid video game enthusiast.
-On my off days, you can find me sweating it out in a yoga class, cuddling with my dog, or playing another RPG game.
+On my off days, you can find me sweating it out in a yoga class, cuddling with my dog, or experimenting with healthy recipes in the kitchen.